Shitzu-Apes/ta-trader/README.md

-# AI Trader
+# Technical Trader

-An automated trading bot that uses machine learning to predict price movements and execute trades on the NEAR blockchain using the REF Finance DEX.
+An automated trading bot that uses technical analysis to execute trades on the NEAR blockchain using the Ref Finance DEX.

 ## Overview

 The bot combines several components to make trading decisions:

 - Cloudflare D1 (SQLite) for storing historical market data
-- TimeGPT (Nixtla) for price predictions
 - Technical indicators from TAAPI
 - Market data from Binance (via proxy)
 - REF Finance DEX for executing trades